Board of Directors

 Managing Director & Chief Executive Officer

 Tim Worner is Chief Executive Officer of Seven West Media Limited.
-He is also a Director and Chairman of Australian News Channel, which operates Sky News, and a Director of Yahoo!7, Free TV Australia and a Director of the JV with Foxtel, Presto.
+He is also a Director and Chairman of Australian News Channel, which operates Sky News, and a Director of Yahoo!7, Free TV Australia.
 Prior to his appointment as CEO of Seven West Media, Mr Worner was CEO, Broadcast Television, and prior to that Director of Programming and Production for the Seven Network.
 As CEO of Seven West Media, Australia’s leading listed national multi-platform media business, he continues to oversee the television business of the Seven Network (Seven, TWO and 7mate).
 In addition, he is also responsible for the company’s publishing businesses West Australian Newspapers and Pacific Magazines.
 The West is the leading newspaper in Western Australia, and Pacific Magazines is one of Australia’s two biggest magazine publishing businesses with titles including Better Homes and Gardens, New Idea, WHO, marie claire and InStyle.
 Also part of Mr Worner’s brief is developing Seven’s increasing online and new media presence, including the company’s Yahoo7 joint venture with Yahoo, Inc. and the Presto SVOD joint venture with Foxtel.
 In 2014 Mr Worner was awarded the MIPTV Médaille d'Honneur Award for his achievements in the television industry.

 Mr John Alexander